 Lactose-free or lactose-reduced milk: Lactose is the natural sugar found in milk.
 Some people have lactose intolerance, which is when you cannot digest lactose.
 People with lactose intolerance who want to drink milk can have lactose-free or lactose-reduced milk.
 Both types of milk have the same nutrients as regular milk.

 Chocolate milk: Chocolate milk is made with added sugar and cocoa.
 It has the same nutrients as white milk but extra calories from the added sugar.
 You can buy 1% or skim milk varieties.
 Some brands have lower sugar options.
-If you like chocolate milk, try mixing it with lower fat white milk (like 1% or skim) to enjoy the flavour with less sugar and calories.
+If you like chocolate milk, try mixing it with lower fat white milk (like 1% or skim) to enjoy the flavour with less sugar.

 Organic milk: This is milk produced by cows that are fed certified organic feed.
 It is nutritious and safe like regular milk.
 Some people choose to drink organic milk because they want to support organic agriculture and/or they prefer the taste.